 In his address to the 19th Chinese Communist Party Congress on Oct.
 18, President Xi Jinping said China had "entered a new era."
 Keeping its hold on power for the duration of this new chapter will be a familiar challenge for the Party.

 Though modern China has changed considerably from its imperial origins, it retains an authoritarian system of governance reminiscent of an earlier era.
-The Communist Party's imperative to defend and sustain its monopoly on power — what was known in imperial China as the "mandate of heaven" — scarcely differs from that of the dynasties that ruled the country for millenniums prior.
+The Communist Party's imperative to defend and sustain its monopoly on power -- what was known in imperial China as the "mandate of heaven" -- scarcely differs from that of the dynasties that ruled the country for millenniums prior.
 Throughout its 68 years in power, the Communist Party of China has demonstrated resilience and adaptability, qualities that enabled it to outlive numerous other communist movements around the world.
 The Party transformed itself from a revolutionary organization that fought Japanese occupation and helped reunify China into the architect of the country's economic miracle.
-Along the way, it endured several disturbances, including the Cultural Revolution, the Tiananmen Square protests, the rise of globalization and the development of the private economy.
-Now that the Chinese economy has started to slow after 30 years of unprecedented growth, the Party must once again adjust course to weather the profound changes ahead.
-But the rampant corruption, socio-economic inequality and ideological divisions troubling the country have cast doubt on whether the Party can rise to the challenge again.
+And along the way, it endured several disturbances, including the Cultural Revolution, the Tiananmen Square protests, the rise of globalization and the development of the private economy.
+Now that the Chinese economy has started to slow...

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.